UNINETTSigma2/documentation/nird_archive/user-guide.md

 Once the new version has been published you will see additional text on the landing page indicating the dataset replaces a previous version with a link to the version it replaces.
 A similar link to the previous dataset will also appear when you access the dataset from the *List datasets*  menu item.

-**NOTE:** Data in previous versions of the dataset are still accessible unless you request access to a previous version to be terminated (see Section {ref}`Terminating Datasets <Section-Terminating-Datasets>`  ).

 ## Cloning Metadata